parsanoori/CA-MIPS-Programming-HW-Fall1401/README.md

 1. Use `spim` as the assembler.
 This way tests are run more quick but some syscalls are not available.
 By using this way you have to have `spim` installed.
 2. Use `mars` as the assembler.
 This way tests are run slower but more syscalls are available (like random).
 By using this you have to have `java` installed.

-To make sure that the script works fine, change the `sort.asm` in line 35 of `run.sh` to `bubblesort.asm` and run the script.
+To make sure that the script works fine, checkout the sort branch.

 ***Finally***: Have fun and do not cheat.